-One important task of code inspection is spell checking, which ReSharper performs with ReSpeller — its integrated spell-checking engine.
-ReSpeller will look for spelling mistakes in identifiers, comments, and string literals.
-When it detects a potential spelling mistake or a typo, it will let you know in the same way as other code issues — in design time or when you run code inspection is specific scope.
+ReSharper looks for spelling errors in identifiers, comments, and string literals.
+When it detects a potential error or a typo, it will let you know in the same way as other code issues — in design time or when you run code inspection in specific scope.

-If you use the ReSpeller's quick-fix to fix a typo in an identifier, the Rename refactoring will be invoked automatically to ensure consistency of the change across your code base.
+If you use a quick-fix to fix a typo in an identifier, the Rename refactoring will be invoked automatically to ensure consistency of the change across your code base.

-- Add the desired Hunspell/MySpell dictionaries — click and pick a Hunspell dictionary file (.dic).
+Add the desired Hunspell/MySpell dictionaries — click Add and pick a Hunspell dictionary file .dic.
 Note that you also need to have the affix file of the dictionary (named the same as the dictionary file but with the .aff extension) next to the dictionary file.

 You can extend the installed dictionaries with other words, which will be stored using the settings layers together with other preferences.
 There are two ways to add user words:

-- On the User words field to configure a newline-separated list of words to be ignored by the spell-checker.page of ReSharper options, use the
+On the Alt+R, O ) , use the User words field to configure a newline-separated list of words to be ignored by the spell-checker.page of ReSharper options (

-By default, ReSpeller is enabled in many of ReSharper’s supported languages.
+By default, spelling inspections are enabled for almost all contexts.
 You can enable/disable individual inspections and change their severity levels by searching for